wabi-soft/craft-bonsai-twig/README.md

 #}
 ```
 **Advanced Matrix**
 Additionally, you can set this up to handle additional parameters.
 The built-in on is "style" to easily change the visual of the block.
-To do so, you can feed the blocks in individually like this
+To do so, you can feed the blocks individually like this
 ```
 {% if matrix|length %}